 - Hardware independent.
 Miracast requires Miracast support on both sending and receiving devices.
 Chromecast is a hardware-independent solution.
 You only need to run apps on your sending device.
 For the receiving device, you only need an HDMI port.

 Chromecast VS Miracast: Disadvantages of Chromecast

 Of course, Chromecast is far from perfect.
-In the fight of Chromecast VS Miracast, Chromecast has the following top 3 disadvantages.
+In the fight between Chromecast VS Miracast, Chromecast has the following top 3 disadvantages.

 - Mediocre performance in Chrome tab casting mode.
 Chrome tab casting mode is still in beta.
 The video quality is limited to 720p and there is no full HD 1080p support yet.
 Apparently, Chrome tab casting needs a lot of computing power.
 In some old systems, the performance may be not acceptable.
-Although some cheap Miracast HDMI dongle may give similar mediocre performance, most of the time, Miracast works flawlessly if the device is certified.
+Although some cheap Miracast HDMI dongle may give a similar mediocre performance, most of the time, Miracast works flawlessly if the device is certified.

 - Not all WiFi networks work with Chromecast.
 Chromecast requires a wireless network.
 Miracast itself does not require this.
 To make it even worse, some wireless networks (e.g., wireless network in most hotels) do not work with Chromecast at all.
-Some router configuration, e.g. , AP (access point) isolation, will make your Chromacast useless.
+Some router configuration, e.g., AP (access point) isolation, will make your Chromecast useless.

 Chromecast VS Miracast: should I buy Chromecast or Miracast dongle?

 If you mainly watch local (downloaded) movies, and your device supports Miracast, a $60-$80 Miracast dongle is probably the ideal solution for you.